questionmark/qm-oap-docs/docs/_sources/deliveryodata/schedule.rst.txt

         The number of minutes of extra time that should be allocated to participants launching an assessment from this schedule.
-This time may be negative to reduce the assessment time limit.
+This time may *not* be negative and defaults to 0.

     ..  od:prop::   MaxAttempts    Edm.Int32